nickyiliwang0000/h/projects/project-03.md

 ## Submitting your project

 1. Remove any unneeded files from the project.
-2. Create a repository with a name made up of your own first name, then your last name, and project three (e.g.`firstNameLastNameprojectThree`).
+2. Create a repository with a name made up of your own first name, then your last name, and project three (e.g.`firstNameLastNameProjectThree`).
 3. Push your files to GitHub (you should be doing this continuously, not just at the end!)
 4. Deploy your website to GitHub Pages or on your own domain/subdomain
 5. Submit your repo URL using [the project submission form](https://forms.gle/b5Npo5Nv95GyCXSk6).